python-poetry/poetry/docs/docs/libraries.md

 Poetry will publish to [PyPI](https://pypi.org) by default.
 Anything that is published to PyPI is available automatically through Poetry.
-Since [pendulum](https://pypi.org/project/pendulum/) if on PyPI we can depend on it without having to specify any additional repositories.
+Since [pendulum](https://pypi.org/project/pendulum/) is on PyPI we can depend on it without having to specify any additional repositories.

 If we wanted to share `poetry-demo` with the Python community, we would publish on PyPI as weel.
 Doing so is really easy.